Lithops dinteri Schwantes

-Lithops dinteri is a small succulent that produces a pair of fleshy leaves.
+Lithops dinteri is a small succulent that produces pairs of fleshy leaves.
 It grows solitary or forms clumps of usually 2 to 4 bodies.
 Leaves are up to 1.2 inches (3 cm) tall and up to 0.8 inches (2 cm) wide.
 The sides of the leaves are purplish-green.
-The upper surfaces of the leaves are flat or slightly convex.
-They have red dots and range in color from red, brown, grey to cream.
+The upper surface of the leaves is flat or slightly convex, has red dots, and range in color from red, brown, grey to cream.
 Flowers are yellow, daisy-like, about 1 inch (2.5 cm) in diameter, and appear in fall form fissure between the leaves.

 How to Grow and Care for Lithops dinteri

 Light: Lithops have adapted to intense sunlight in the wild, so they require a good amount of direct sunlight when grown indoors.